StrangeJay/DevOps_Project4/README.md

 - Node.js (JavaScript runtime environment) – Accepts requests and displays results to end user
 ---
 ## Step 0 - Preparing Prerequisites
-To complete this project, you will need an AWS account and a virtual server with Ubuntu server OS.
-If you do not have an AWS account, create one [here](https://aws.amazon.com/resources/create-account/) and refer to [project2](https://github.com/StrangeJay/DevOps-Project2/edit/main/README.md) on instructions on how to set up your EC2 instance.
+To complete this project, you will need an AWS account and a virtual server with an Ubuntu server OS.
+If you do not have an AWS account, create one [here](https://aws.amazon.com/resources/create-account/) and refer to [project2](https://github.com/StrangeJay/DevOps-Project2/edit/main/README.md) for instructions on how to set up your EC2 instance.

 > __Note__ You can have multiple EC2 instances running at a time, but make sure to stop the ones you don't need at the moment, and terminate the ones you have no further use of. *Your public IP changes when you stop and restart an instance.*

-In previous projects we used different tools to connect to an EC2 instance, but if you do not want to install or launch anything outside of AWS, you can open your CLI straight from Web Console in AWS, like this:
+In previous projects, we used different tools to connect to an EC2 instance, but if you do not want to install or launch anything outside of AWS, you can open your CLI straight from Web Console in AWS, like this:

 https://user-images.githubusercontent.com/105195327/208721683-a65e86b4-d7fe-4f61-80eb-db93c7c295e9.mp4

-**Task**
+# **Task**

 In this assignment, you are going to implement a simple Book register MEAN stack.

 ---

 ## Step1 - Install NodeJs